FairwindsOps/reckoner/README.md

       * `--helm-args <helm-arg>`: Pass arbitrary flags and parameters onto helm such as `--helm-args --set=foo=toast`, or `--helm-args --recreate-pods`.
         Multiples are supported but only one parameter per `--helm-args` is supported.
-      * `--local-development`: Run `autohelm` in local-development mode where Tiller is not required and no helm commands are run.
+      * `--local-development`: Run `reckoner` in local-development mode where Tiller is not required and no helm commands are run.
 Useful for rapid or offline development.
   * `generate`: Generates example file `course.yml` with extensive descriptions
-  * `version`: Output autohelm version
+  * `version`: Output reckoner version
 ### As helm plugin
-- Usage: helm autohelm [OPTIONS] COMMAND [ARGS]...
+- Usage: helm reckoner [OPTIONS] COMMAND [ARGS]...
 - Options:
     --help  Show this message and exit.
 - Commands: